Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/statistical_foundations.rst

 Statistical Foundations
 =======================

-This section covers the statistical principles underlying the Optimal Causal Entropy framework, including hypothesis testing, multiple comparisons, bootstrap methods, and theoretical guarantees.
+This section covers the statistical principles underlying the Causation Entropy framework, including hypothesis testing, multiple comparisons, bootstrap methods, and theoretical guarantees.
 Understanding these foundations is essential for proper application and interpretation of causal discovery results.